davidgohel/officer/README.md

 ### Online documentation

-The help pages are located at <https://davidgohel.github.io/officer/>.
+The help pages are located at <https://ardata-fr.github.io/officeverse/>
+and manuals are available at <https://davidgohel.github.io/officer/>.

 ### Getting help